Tips on Designing Offices

 Tip #4: Natural Light

 If anything can tire a person at work, its bright white light.
 So an ideal office should have plenty of natural light and no need for light bulbs for a long period of time.
-Research shows that people who work with natural light are less susceptible to stress and the dreaded mid-afternoon slump, and report higher levels of well-being.
+Research shows that people who work with natural light are less susceptible to stress and the dreaded mid-afternoon slump.
+They also report higher levels of well-being.
 If the office does not have plenty of natural light than consider blue light that simulates the sun and help keep us productive and alert.
 Install light bulbs designed to produce the blue light for your work-space, and you’ll be happier and more productive.

 These Tips on Designing Offices which you can boost an office space and are also eye openers for what to look for in a new office.
 Look for something with plenty of natural light and which describes you and your brand.
 Something with which employees and clients can identify with.
 We at OfficeSpace.Rent can help you find the ideal office for your needs.